NetCoreTemplates/razor-press/MyApp/_pages/containers.md

 }
 ```

-Which can be registered in `Configure.Ssg.cs` with the name we want to use for the container:
+That should be registered in `Configure.Ssg.cs` with the name we want to use for the container:

 ```csharp
 MarkdigConfig.Set(new MarkdigConfig